withastro/contribute.docs.astro.build/src/content/docs/upgrade-guides/about.md

 ### Submitting docs

-If you are [contributing a breaking change](/upgrade-guides/breaking-changes/) to Astro, including [deprecating/removing a feature](/upgrade-guides/deprecations-removals/), then please consult the appropriate instructions for adding documentation to the upgrade guide.
+If you are [contributing a breaking change](/upgrade-guides/breaking-changes/) to Astro, then please consult the appropriate instructions for adding documentation to the upgrade guide.